ihassin/alexa-on-rails/README.md

 Alexa is awesome.
 It's the future.
 It's a technical challenge:

-* Do not use Lambda (like most of the demos do), but rather host the skill's implementation on a server, forcing us to learn how to install certificates.
+* To not use Lambda (like most of the demos do), but rather host the skill's implementation on a server, forcing us to learn how to install certificates.
-* Do not use JS (like most of the demos do), but rather use Ruby.
+* To not use JS (like most of the demos do), but rather use Ruby/Rails.
-* TDD our way out of this, as most demos do not refer to command-line testing frameworks.
+* To find a way to TDD our way out of this, as most demos do not refer to command-line testing frameworks.
-* Write an Alexa skill that's backed by a data store, and can handle conversations.
+* To write an Alexa skill that's backed by a data store
+* To be able to handle conversations.

 # Example usage